 - Are you looking for personal information?
-If so, you should visit our Data Protection pages.
+If so, you should visit our data protection pages.

-If you cannot find the information that you need online then you will need to make a FOIA request.
+If you cannot find the information that you need online then you will need to make an FOIA request.
 Do be as clear and specific as possible when describing the information you are looking for.
 Inevitably, there is some information the University needs to keep restricted.
 If the University refuses to disclose something to you we will explain why we believe we are entitled to withhold it under the Freedom of Information Act.

 Requests should be submitted by email to:

 Requests may also be submitted by post to: